Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 new StringBuilder().Append("Hello ").AppendLine("world!");
 ```

 Fortunately, the expression tree model allows us to represent statements as well.
-To do that, we need to put them inside a `Block` expression.
+To do that, we need to put them inside a `Block(...)` expression.

 Here is how it works: